juftin/browsr/README.md

 ## Installation

-The below command recommends [pipx](https://pypa.github.io/pipx/) instead of pip. `pipx` installs the package in an isolated environment and makes it easy to uninstall.
+It's recommended to use [pipx](https://pypa.github.io/pipx/) instead of pip. `pipx` installs the package in an isolated environment and makes it easy to uninstall.
 If you'd like to use `pip` instead, just replace `pipx` with `pip` in the below command.